-enter with an open and humble heart
+Enter with an open and humble heart

-If you expect to have the same experience you have read or heard about in videos, books, or trip reports, you may be let down.
-Your distinctive life experiences will result in a journey that cannot be compared with others’.
+You may feel disappointed if you expect to have the same experience you have read or heard about in videos, books, or trip reports.
+Your distinctive life experiences will result in a journey you cannot compare with others.
 Be open to unexpected lessons.

 Some journeyers may feel different types of discomfort during the journey.
 Anxiety is common during the come-up phase, which may last an hour or so after ingestion.
 Some sensitive journeyers may feel unpleasant sensations throughout the experience.
 Nausea and stomachache are the most common side effects of taking mushrooms.

 Trust that whatever physical or psychological effects you encounter are natural.
 Remember, there is nothing to fear; you are safe, and everything will pass.
 Welcome every sensation with curiosity.
 Accept and fully surrender to whatever arises.
 The decision to surrender often instantly transforms the experience from a challenging one into a positive one.

 Grinding up your mushrooms into fine powder, chewing them well, or making a mushroom tea may help you avoid some physical unpleasantness.
 Ginger tea, ale, or candies can alleviate some symptoms.
 Some people recommend taking the ginger half an hour before the mushrooms.
 Other remedies for nausea may be papaya enzyme pills, dry crackers, lemon oil, mint, chocolate, kola nuts, dramamine, and Gas-X tablets.
 Each person reacts differently to these substances.

 If you struggle, remind yourself that everything is temporary and the journey will end.
 The less you resist the discomfort, the less it will affect your trip.
 The annoyances may disappear if you relax, ground, center, and surrender.

 Taking deep, slow, and continuous breaths may help you through challenging moments.
 Putting your hands in a prayer pose or on your heart or belly may also soothe your mind.